arcana-lab/gino/README.md

 The directory `tests` includes integration tests, and performance tests.
 Furthermore, this directory includes the scripts to run all these tests in parallel via condor.

+Finally, the directory `doc` includes the documentation of GINO.

 ### Contributing to GINO